"How much does it cost to build an inground pool?"

-It’s a huge question, “how much is it going to cost to install an inground vinyl pool?”
-Short answer, “It depends who builds it.”
-Hiring someone to do the entire job will always cost you a great deal more than if you’re willing to roll up your sleeves and do any of the work yourself.
-Labor can account for up to half of your total cost for both the pool itself and the installation.
-This means that if you opt to do some of the labor yourself (or even the mass majority) you could easily save thousands of dollars.
+It’s a huge question, “how much does a swimming pool cost?”
+Short answer, “It depends on the type of pool and who builds it.”
+We focus on vinyl liner swimming pools at Royal Swimming Pools, since they're both affordable, and easy to install, so the focus of pool costs in this article will be on those.
+Just know that hiring someone to do the entire job will always cost you a great deal more than if you’re willing to roll up your sleeves and do any of the work yourself.
+Labor and installation can account for up to half of your total cost for the pool project.
+This means that if you opt to do some of the labor yourself, which is quite easy if you decide to become a vinyl swimming pool owner, vs. buying a fiberglass pool or concrete pool (learn the difference here), you could easily save thousands of dollars on pool prices.

 Whether you’re a little unsure or feeling confident about that thought, building an inground pool could never be labeled as a small undertaking.
 While choosing to purchase an inground pool kit takes a lot of the hassle (and cost) out of the process, there are still quite a few questions you’ll need to ask yourself when it comes to who’s going to do the installation.